Phase 1: 2016

 To better understand the vehicular capacity of the park, we commissioned a study to analyze traffic and parking conditions in the summer of 2016.
 In particular, we wanted to:

 Data was collected over a three-day period from August 14 to 16, 2016 using a variety of traffic counters, video recorders, and direct observation by members of the study team.
 This data was coupled with year-round gate and traffic counter data collected by the NPS to inform the results of this study.

 The study examined the routes traveled by visitors between each of the park’s five entrances.
-They most commonly traveled routes included: Trips entering and exiting through the West Entrance that included a stop at Old Faithful.
-Trips between the West and South entrances that included a stop at Old Faithful.
+They most commonly traveled routes included:

 In heavily-used corridors like the West Entrance, mid-summer traffic volume is roughly 30% higher than roads and parking lots can comfortably and safely handle.
 During July, vehicles travel in tight groups following closely behind one another nearly 60% to 80% of the time.
 Traffic volumes repeatedly approached levels where road performance begins to decrease rapidly with additional vehicle volume.